Skip to content

 A codified technique

-A standard Californian massage lasts 90 minutes, with precise time allocation per body zone (see the table at the start of the article).
+A standard Californian massage runs 90 minutes, with precise time allocation per body zone (see the table at the start of the article).
+Shorter 60 minute sessions exist but usually cut the work on face and abdomen, two zones where the massage acts most on emotional release.

 Documented benefits